Assessment of adult patients for air travel

 - Mark D Aronson, MD

 Mark D Aronson, MD

 - Editor-in-Chief — Primary Care (Adult); Hospital Medicine

 - Section Editor — General Medicine

 - Harvard Medical School

 Clinicians are frequently asked to make recommendations to patients about travel safety.
-Air travel exposes people to different factors that could have impact in their health status.
+Air travel exposes people to different factors that could have an impact on their health status.
+There is also limited availability or absence of medical care in the event of medical emergencies .
 This topic review will present an overview of issues for clinicians to consider when evaluating the risks posed by commercial air travel.

 Multiple topics in UpToDate discuss specific aspects of air travel.
 Related topics include:

 ●(See "Jet lag".)